kagate/ECE143Project/README.md

 -Bar chart showing the number of movies on the 1000 most popular IMDB movies list each streaming platform contains <br>
 -Stacked bar charts showing the number of movies available in different languages on each streaming platform <br>

+**TV Show Data Extraction Code** <br>
+To extract additional TV show data, the functions in process_TVshows.py each extract a different TV show feature for each TV show in the original Kaggle dataset from an API called TvMaze.
+The last function in the py file consolidates all of these extracted features into one csv file.
+All functions take in the original Kaggle TV show dataset titled "tv_shows.csv" <br>

 Note: the ECE143Project.py script imports platform_plots.py, which includes the plotting functions which generate the pie charts, swarmplots, bar chart, and stacked bar charts. <br>
 **Recommender System Code** <br>